-The Southeast Climate Adaptation Science Center is now accepting nominations for the 2021-2022 Global Change Fellows program.
-This program is designed to train the next generation of global change scientists by providing financial, scientific, and professional development support for graduate students who are interested in multi-disciplinary research.
-NC State Faculty Affiliates may nominate up to two students in an NC State Master’s or PhD program, though only one student can be accepted per affiliate.
-Applications are due by February 7, 2021.
-Selection announcements will be made by the end of February.
+The Southeast Climate Adaptation Science Center is now accepting nominations for the 2022-2023 Global Change Fellows program.
+This program, now 10 years in existence, is designed to train the next generation of global change scientists by providing financial, scientific, and professional development support for graduate students who are interested in multi-disciplinary research.
+NC State Faculty Affiliates may nominate up to two students in a NC State Master’s or PhD program, though only one student can be accepted per affiliate.
+We welcome applications from a diversity of perspectives and backgrounds.
+Applications are due by Monday, January 31, 2022.
+Selection announcements will be made by mid-February.

 – Not a Faculty Affiliate, but interested in nominating a student?
 Apply here!

 – Interested in nominating a student, but not sure if their research interests align with our mission?

 Check out our Global Change Fellows webpage to see the multidisciplinary research projects that our current and former fellows have worked on.

 – Visit our Frequently Asked Questions page to learn more about the program.

 – Please direct any questions to Aranzazu Lascurain (SE CASC Assistant University Director) or Becky Irwin (SE CASC University Director) if you have any questions about the nomination process.